 Compiled by researchers and practitioners from more than 15 countries and institutions worldwide, the module contains 50 hours of teaching material, divided into approximately 30 sessions (corresponding to 3-5 credits).
 It is now available in Spanish and French!

-The course is free of charge and available to any university interested in teaching it.
+The course is free of charge and available to any university or national training institution interested in teaching it.

 The PEDRR Virtual library compiles all types of references on Eco-DRR, drawing from materials featured in PEDRR’s Weekly Eco-DRR Newsletter, as well as from other sources.
 The references consist of reports, scientific journals, news articles, books and videos.
 This Virtual Library is yours – please use and share widely.
 If you would like to add references to the Virtual Library, please write to email@example.com or click here.